jackyzha0/jackyzha0.github.io/content/thoughts/interviews-and-data-recording.md

 -   think about length → avoid questions that don't address study goals
 -   consider allowing respondents to opt out at different stages especially if long → better to have some than none
 -   think about layout and pacing

+## Data and Analysis
+- Subjective: what you were told what happened
+- Objective: what you captured using your senses
+- Quantative: data in the form of numbers or data that can be easily translated into numbers.
+Focuses on ascertain magnitude, amount, or size of something
+- Qualitative: data in the form of words and images.
+Focuses on nature of something (themes, patterns, and stories)

+Note that quantitative data is not always objective!
+Subjectivity can come from participants in how they express opinions or from investigators during the data capturing/interpreting/analysis process.

+Similarly, it is unfair to try to [quantize](thoughts/labels-and-quantization.md) all qualitative data.
+This needs justification.
+Also be wary of translating small populatino sizes into percentages.

+### What to focus on
+1. What are the most important needs/tasks to support?
+2. What are the repeated patterns?
+3. Key issues/areas that could be improved
+4. What surprised you?
+5. What is essential/nonessential in implementation

+### Steps
+1. Initial reactions or observations (identify patterns, simple numerical analysis like averages, ratios, percentages)
+2. Data cleansing (checking for erroneous entries and anomalies)
+3. Analysis

+### Qualitative Analysis
+#### Thematic Analysis
+Themes are a small number of high-level patterns that answer your evaluation questions.

+Going from codes (descriptive labels) to categories (grouping imposed on codes) to themes (interpretive patterns).
+Deductive analysis is just the inverse (starting at themes and arriving at codes)

+Do an initial pass to check of internal consistency: make sure themes occur across several or all participants.
+Then, step back to see if an overarching narrative emerges from the themes.
+One can them remove themes or look into why there are conflicts.

+One way of doing this is using affinity diagrams:
+1.  record each idea/observation/problem/etc on individual card or post-it notes
+2.  look for notes that seem to be related
+3.  sort notes into groups until all used
+    -   sort and resort as necessary

+#### Categorizing Data
+-   scheme of data: code the data according to categories
+	-   if analysis frame is chosen beforehand: deductive analysis
+	-   if study is explanatory and it is important to let themes emerge from data: inductive analysis
+-   can then analyze with appropriate methods like counting averages # of problems or identifying recurring patterns

+### Critical Incident Analysis
+Helps identify significant subsets of data for more detailed analysis.

+This is not about summarizing all incidients, more like finding gold nuggets.
+Incidents need not be bad all the time, can be either desirable or undesirable.